 It’s like being in on this amazing secret. … You realise that getting vulnerable is a catalyst to having boatloads of memorable moments in your life.
 You learn that most people will actually meet you there.
 And you stop caring if they don’t.
 And you learn to disregard people who don’t “get it”.
 The good ones will.
 I want goosebumps as many times as possible, then I want to die gracefully without regret.

 Great, great stuff!
 Public speakers take note.
-When you allow yourselves to be vulnerable on stage, magic moments can occur.
+When you allow yourself to get naked on stage, magic moments can occur.
 So when you speak, the focus should be outward instead of inward.
 Focus on your message; show some emotion; tell a story; be 100% in the moment; smile.
 And most importantly, care about your audience.
 Be like Luciano Pavarotti who said, “Some singers want the audience to love them.
 I love the audience.”